 Through SPICE, we explored and simulated multiple filters for the microphones that applied to our requirements.
 Rather than building an RC series filter which gives a 3dB drop off at the desired cutoff frequency, it is preferred to have a sharper drop off at the cutoff frequency.
-There are well documented filter designs that can achieve sharper cutoffs using capacitors and inductors [20].
+There are well documented filter designs that can achieve sharper cutoffs using capacitors and inductors [19].
 In order to use these types of filter, we use a method called the Insertion Loss Method.
 This method is designed to combine capacitors and inductors on a circuit board in order to give the designer more control of filters attributes, like attenuation drop off and group delay.

 The two filters that use the Insertion Loss method for sharp attenuation drops are the Butterworth filter and the Chebyshev filter.
 The Butterworth filter, as shown below in the figure, does not drop off in attenuation until we reach the cutoff frequency.
 The drop off in attenuation is linear after the cutoff frequency.
-The Chebyshev filter, a filter built in the same fashion as the Butterworth filter, offers a sharper drop off in attenuation at the cutoff frequency [20].
+The Chebyshev filter, a filter built in the same fashion as the Butterworth filter, offers a sharper drop off in attenuation at the cutoff frequency [19].
 However, as mentioned before, the greater the change in group delay in our desired passband, the bigger the interference with the beamforming algorithm.
 We therefore took a look into the linear phase filter.
 The linear phase filter, another circuit using the Insertion Loss method, can achieve a very good delay response at the expense of a very slow attenuation drop off at cut off frequency.
+Table 4 shows the changes in group delay when having a cut off frequency of 2.4 kHz.

 Before MDR, the initial approach to the hardware filter was to have a cut off frequency at 2.4 kHz, because that is the frequency band we need for the project.
-A suggestion made by Professor Kelly was to design the hardware filter that achieves a drop off in attenuation around 8kHz, because the target frequency band we want to use is from 0 to 2.4kHz.
+A suggestion made by Professor Kelly was to design the hardware filter that achieves a drop off in attenuation at 8kHz, because the target frequency band we want to use is from 0 to 2.4kHz.
 The group delay does not affect frequencies far away from the cut off frequency.
-Once the filtered signal is sent to the analog to digital converter, the signal would be sampled at 16 kHz.
+Once the filtered signal is sent to the analog to digital converter, the signal would be sampled at 15 kHz.
 From there, we can use a software filter to extract only the human speech frequency spectrum.

-Since MDR, we have decided to use the simple RC
+Since MDR, we have decided to use the simple RC filter to eliminate aliasing, due to its favorable group delay performance.